Two nearby states in the $X(3872)$ region: Resolving the radiative-decay ratio tension with $\eta_{c2}$: Method

 with $M_{\alpha}(q) = E_{\alpha_1}(q) + E_{\alpha_2}(q)$; $\alpha_1$ and $\alpha_2$ are mesons forming $\alpha$.
 The Green function $G_{\beta\alpha}$ of Eq.~(\ref{eq:green}) violates the isospin due to the mass difference between $\{D^{*0}\bar{D}^0\}$ and $\{D^{*+}D^-\}$ channels.
 A corresponding $B^0\to K^0\alpha$ amplitude follows from Eq.~(\ref{eq:B_decay}) by replacing $B^+\to B^0$ and $K^+\to K^0$.

 The $Y\to\gamma\alpha$ amplitude for Fig.~\ref{fig:diag}(b) is obtained analogously.
 The $\eta_{c2}$ and $\chi_{c0}(3915)$ excitation contributions to $B$ and $Y$ decays [Fig.~\ref{fig:diag}(c)] are modeled with Breit--Wigner forms.
 We fit $m_{\eta_{c2}}$ to the data while taking a non-open-charm (nOC) partial width as $\Gamma^{\rm nOC}_{\eta_{c2}}=0.5$~MeV~\cite{eta_c2_radiative_decay3}.
 The $\chi_{c0}(3915)$ parameters are taken from Ref.~\cite{x3872_babar_omega}.
 For tree-level $B^+$ decay contributions [Fig.~\ref{fig:diag}(d)], we use Eq.~(\ref{eq:b_weak}) and its $D\bar{D}^*$ counterpart; a tree-level $Y$ decay amplitude is similar.
 LHCb observed an $\omega-\rho$ mixing effect in the $M_{\pi^+\pi^-}$ distribution of $B^+\to K^+ J/\psi\pi^+\pi^-$~\cite{x3872_lhcb_pipi}.
 We add this mixing effect to the amplitudes discussed above.
 We also incorporate $\rho^0\to\pi^+\pi^-$ and $\omega\to\pi^+\pi^-\pi^0$ decays when $\alpha=J/\psi\rho^0$ and $J/\psi\omega$, respectively.
-Amplitude expressions not shown here, together with formulas for differential decay widths, are provided in the Supplemental Material.
+Amplitude expressions not shown here and formulas for differential decay widths are provided in Appendices~\ref{app1} and \ref{app2}, respectively.